RedisBloom/RedisBloom/README.md

 <img src="docs/docs/images/logo.svg" alt="logo" width="300"/>

+Starting with version 8.0, RedisXXX is an integral part of Redis.
+See https://github.com/redis/redis

 ## Overview

 RedisBloom adds a set of probabilistic data structures to Redis, including Bloom filter, Cuckoo filter, Count-min sketch, Top-K, and t-digest.
 Using this capability, you can query streaming data without needing to store all the elements of the stream.
 Probabilistic data structures each answer the following questions: